TianpeiLuke/nlp-pipeline/slipbox/pipeline_design/config_field_categorization.md

 - Force add any missing special fields to their appropriate sections
 - Add extra logging to track the handling of special fields

+### 4. Multiple Configs of the Same Class

+If multiple configs of the same class exist without distinguishing attributes (job_type, data_type, mode), they will have the same step_name and only one will appear in the output.
+Solutions:
+- Always provide distinguishing attributes for configs of the same class
+- Use different class types if the configurations serve fundamentally different purposes
+- Check the output to ensure all expected configs appear with their own sections

 ## Recommendations for Adding New Special Fields

 When adding new fields that should always be kept specific: